Zombietiko/halloween_store_Final_project/README.md

 <h1>Cross-app logic</h1>

-The app works on a mobile as as a websiet.
+The app works on a mobile via a web browsers.

 <h1>E-commerce</h1>